 The school operates a key person system for all children in the EYFS.
 In Reception, this is the class teacher and in The Owlets, the children are allocated to small groups.
 The key person, along with the other adults working in each class, supports the child and family to settle into the setting.
 They are responsible for liaising with and working in partnership with the class teacher and parents to plan for the child's well being, care and learning.
-Each key person keeps records by collating photos and observations and tracking each child's development.
+Each key person keeps records by collating photos and observations and tracking each child's development in their Learning Journals which provide evidence to form part of the Early Years Foundation Stage Profile.